-The volume of work of a HIPAA compliance officer depends on two things: the size of the covered entity of business associate and the number of Protected Health Information (PHI) that is created, used and maintained.
-The duties of a HIPAA Compliance officer in big organizations are often divided between a Security Officer and a Privacy Officer.
+The volume of work of a HIPAA compliance officer depends on two things: The size of the covered entity or business associate and the number of patients/amount of protected health information (PHI) that is created, used and maintained.
+The duties of a HIPAA compliance officer in large healthcare organizations are often divided between two individuals – A HIPAA security officer and a HIPAA privacy officer.

-The responsibilities of a HIPAA Privacy Officer include:
+The responsibilities of a HIPAA privacy officer include:

-- Ensuring the enforcement of privacy policies to protect PHI integrity
+- Ensuring the enforcement of privacy policies

-- Overseeing the privacy training of employees
+- Overseeing the HIPAA training of employees

 - Monitoring compliance with the privacy program